By Richard Ammon

 LeGaBiBo’s objectives as an LGBTI organization are: to promote a non-discriminatory legal framework for LGBTI community; to create a community that is educated and sensitized on LGBTI issues; to recognize same-sex relationships; to create a safe space where the LGBTI community can interact; to empower the LGBTI community so as to advocate for their rights; to promote sexual health amongst the LGBTIs.

-So LeGaBiBo exists as a sort ‘phantom of the opera’ group, felt and heard but not seen–until the law is changed.
-They share office space on the second floor of the larger Bonela organization and have two paid positions who manage the paperwork and strategy for legal and organizational matters–but no social activities.
-There is no physical space to sponsor informal gatherings of gay folks.
-Even the location of the office is too far from Gaborone center to allow for any drop-in visiting, support or counseling.
-They do have a Facebook page.
+They share office space on the second floor of the larger Bonela organization and have two paid positions who manage the paperwork and strategy for legal and organizational matters and they have a Facebook page.

-Instead, as elsewhere in the homophobic world, the ‘scene’ consists of of friendship circles who gather spontaneously or by intent at gay-friendly restaurants or clubs around Gaborone or Francistown or Maun, the three major cities of Botswana.
-So it’s a subdued but not wholly closeted scene as I found out a few days later; see below.
+The ‘scene’ consists of of friendship circles who gather spontaneously or by intent at gay-friendly restaurants or clubs around Gaborone or Francistown or Maun, the three major cities of Botswana.
+So it’s a subdued but not closeted scene as I found out a few days later.

 Time Goes On–the World Changes